JIC-CSB/dtoolai/docs/source/installation.rst

              `Pytorch getting started guide <https://pytorch.org/get-started/locally/>`_
              for details.
 Version 1.4.0 of Pytorch and 0.5.0 of torchvision are definitely compatible with dtoolAI.

+For Windows users, we'd recommend using ``conda`` to instal pytorch and torchvision, as per instructions below.

 Installing with ``pip``
 ~~~~~~~~~~~~~~~~~~~~~~~